 Ever wondered whether you can 3D print gold?
-It's more common than you think, especially with printing services available to bridge the gap between industry machines and the average consumer.
 Here's how gold 3D printing works, and how you can get your hands on a golden print of your own.

 Gold 3D printing is quickly growing in popularity, especially among jewelry designers and watchmakers.
 Not only is 3D printing a great way to quickly produce prototypes to show off, but it also allows designers to be more creative.